-USCB is home to the Osher Lifelong Learning Institute, a stimulating program for older adults interested in expanding their knowledge.
-For information regarding membership and special programming, call 208-8247 or visit online at www.uscb.edu/olli.
+USCB is home to the Osher Lifelong Learning Institute (OLLI), a member organization that offers continuing education to adults who want to keep mentally active and expand their knowledge.
+This program currently has 1480 members from throughout the Lowcountry and is one of the largest OLLI programs in the country.
+For information regarding membership and special programming, call 843-208-8247 or visit www.uscb.edu/olli.